 Subspace method characterizes the highest variance of a multi-dimensional dataset by using a lower dimensional linear subspace defined by a set of orthogonal eigenvectors.
 According to Figure 6, the normal data that contains no environmental stimuli commonly exhibit stationary characteristic, which can be effectively modeled by a subspace.
 On the contrary, heavy rain and debris flow can lead to a higher variability signal that may not reside in the subspace.
 Anomaly detection can be carried out by investigating deviation from input signal to the predominant pattern subspace.
 That is, the first k principal components returned by eigendecomposition of the data covariance matrix are used to form a "predominant pattern subspace," since it captures the major patterns of normal data.
-During anomaly detection, all normal data tends to have almost zero length projection on the normal subspace.
-On the other hand, abnormal data induced by environmental impacts will exhibit significant deviations.
-We introduce the computational procedure as follows, and it begins with the computing correlation matrix of the input feature series $\mathbf{F}^c = [\mathbf{f}t^c, ..., \mathbf{f}n^c, ..., \mathbf{f}N^c]$:
+During anomaly detection, all normal data induced by environmental impacts will exhibit significant deviations.
+We introduce the computational procedure as follows, and it begins with the computing correlation matrix of the input feature series $\mathbf{F}^c = [\mathbf{f}{t}^c, ..., \mathbf{f}{n}^c, ..., \mathbf{f}{N}^c]$: